Take Action For Change

-The ASBC Action Fund and ASBC along with its member organization, the Integrative Healthcare Policy Consortium (IHPC) is launching a strategic state-by-state campaign to support the implementation of Section 2706 of the Affordable Care Act in 2013.
+The ASBC Action Fund and ASBC along with its member organization, the Integrative Healthcare Policy Consortium (IHPC) launched a strategic state-by-state campaign to support the implementation of Section 2706 of the Affordable Care Act.
 Section 2706 of the Affordable Care Act (ACA) is titled “Nondiscrimination in Health Care.”
 It requires that insurers include and reimburse licensed health care providers in health insurance plans.

 The Patient Protection and Affordable Care Act tackles many of the serious problems small business owners face, including escalating health care costs, lack of access to affordable coverage, and limited choice among health plans.
 We support the full implementation of the plan, which benefits both small businesses and the economy as a whole.
 We applaud the Supreme Court’s decision to affirm the constitutionality of the Act and call on all states to move ahead with its implementation.